lfoscari/kernel-mnist/README.txt

 starting the training; in the case of the full MNIST dataset this matrix occupies 28.8GB, the modified version saves the matrix on the disk and not in memory.

-Note: the algorithm requires a pre-processing step to be completed, which requires a hefty amount of memory available (roughly +4GB of free RAM), as this step is fully reproducible, the results can already be found inside the 'sketch' directory, if you wish to rerun the pre-processing just delete the folder and run the experiments.py executable.